eholzbach/blog/content/blog/brief_tor.md

 **Security notes and inbound attack data**

 There 515 instances of credentials passed in clear text through this tor relay, 92 were unique.
 79 were passed over http, 9 snmp, and 4 pop.
 There was also a wealth of sensitive data disclosed in url's and cookies.
-The following list if of web hosts the cleartext credentials were forked to.
+The following list if of web hosts the clear text credentials were forked to.
 The majority of which are torrent trackers.
 The frequency of yahoo is due to their web applications passing data in the clear, not a sign of its popularity.
 <blockquote>
 <pre>02.ah127.in
 02.ahr3.in